vladimir-maintser84/weather-report-app/README.md

 # Weather Report Application 🌤️
 --------

-Beginner CLI weather report app on Java that fetches the wether information from OpenWeatherMap API
+Beginner CLI weather report app on Java that fetches the weather information from OpenWeatherMap API, built as a learning project

 ## Stack/Tools: